Last Updated on

 Constant Contact is perfect for beginner email marketers and anyone who wants to send automated messages and newsletters with little to no learning curve.

 Right off the bat, Constant Contact provides seminars and trainings to get you up to speed.
-Unlike MailChimp, it provides around-the-clock phone and live chat support.
+Unlike MailChimp, it provides around-the-clock phone and live chat support customer service.
 Then expect the fundamental email marketing tools you need:

 With a pro plan ($20/month for up to 500 subscribers), you can expect event marketing, marketing automation features and using it with up to 3 of your team members.
 Just like other email marketing software, the price increases with an increase in list size.

 We find its pricing to be steep compared to their features compared to the competition.
 Plus you’ll outgrow quite fast unlike other MailChimp competitors.